hyperreality/American-British-English-Translator/README.md

 # Don't check spelling differences, only check for meanings exclusive to one of the dialects
 $ english-translate --exclusive

+# Print a count of dialect features
+$ english-translate --count

 # Do not use colors
 $ english-translate --no-color
 ```

+* Common words with tiny subtleties in meaning, such as 'can' or 'through', are ignored by default.
+These words are configured in data/ignore_list.json.
+If you want to include them then pass the `--showall` flag.

 ## Usage (from Node.js)